ontocord/aurora-m2/src/purpleteam/README.md

    - **Purpose**: Generate adversarial instructions based on predefined safety rules.
    - **Functionality**:
-     - Uses ontology-based combinations of seed entities (found in [`templates/seed.py`](templates/seed.py)) to create general adversarial instructions.
+     - Uses ontology-based combinations of seed entities (found in [`templates/seed.py`](templates/seed.py)) to create general adversarial instructions based on the a rule definition.
      - These instructions are initially broad and require further specificity, which is addressed in the next step.
-     - The model samples these prompts repeatedly to induce the target model to produce unsafe content, evaluated by LlamaGuard acting as a moderator.
+     - Expands these broad instructions into more specific adversarial prompts by interacting with the target model, and uses the feedback from a moderator (e.g., LlamaGuard) to refine the prompts and create chosen and rejected response pairs.

 2. ### `create_captions_from_instr.py`